OpenCS-ontology/publication-embeddings/README.md

 # Publication embeddings

-This component creates embeddings for abstracts and titles of academic research papers.
-It takes the articles' Turtle files and enriches them with embedding vectors.
-Additionally, this module generates embeddings for keywords extracted from the OpenCS ontology and saves them in JSON format.
+Description of this module is available in [OpenCS wiki](https://github.com/OpenCS-ontology/OpenCS/wiki/KG-pipeline#publication-embedder)

 ## Authors